 In aerospace, as in other sectors, the future belongs to companies that enter strategic alliances and it is the way that Bombardier has chosen to achieve its ambitious goals.
 The long-term value of the C Series program has increased significantly with the arrival of Airbus.
 This partnership will make this remarkable aircraft shine all over the world, and create an exceptional platform to spread Québec's genius.
 We are confident that in a few years from now, we will be able to prove that this agreement was fruitful for everyone, including the Government of Québec and Quebecers.

-Dr. Sylvain Lévesque, Vice President, Corporate Strategy, Bombardier Inc.
+Dr. Sylvain Lévesque, former Vice President, Corporate Strategy, Bombardier Inc.